-Establishing and maintaining boundaries
+6.1 Establishing and maintaining boundaries

-Boundaries exist to protect everyone.
-Establishing boundaries can help to clarify your role as a Blue Light Champion and the relationship you'll have with colleagues when in that role.
 Being clear about what you can and cannot offer as a Blue Light Champion will help you enjoy the role and manage other people's expectations.

-These are some suggestions of things for you to consider but is not an exhaustive list or a quide to be followed.
+These are some suggestions of things for you to consider but is not an exhaustive list or a guide to be followed.

 Remember, the Blue Light Champion role is not a 'pastoral' role.
-It's important that others don't see you as a counsellor and that you don't feel that you have to go beyond your abilities and role to provide ongoing emotional support to someone because of your role as a Blue Light Champion.
+It's important others don't see you as a counsellor and that you don't feel that you have to go beyond your abilities and role to provide ongoing emotional support to someone because of your role as a Blue Light Champion.